Frikster/PokeGifs/README.md

 ### Press the delete key to remove selected Pokemon

-### Find a gif you like on the internet.
+### Submit a gif.
 This gif should ideally have a transparent background and must not be too large.
- - Tip: check out the ["sticker" section on Giphy](https://giphy.com/stickers)
+ - Tip: check out the ["sticker" section on Giphy](https://giphy.com/stickers) for ideal candidates

 ### Enjoy moving your gif around your favourite Pokemon